top of page

 The puppy’s appetite for exploring his environment and learning new things will benefit tremendously if they are given a variety of simple toys to investigate at this stage.
 They will also play rough and tumble with his littermates, stealing and sharing toys.
 By this point, they are spending a short time each day alone with a human, playing gently and learning to relate one-on-one in a safe, trusting situation.

-By this age, the puppies can remember which behaviours is allowed and where and when they are fed.
+By this age, the puppies can remember which behaviors is allowed and where and when they are fed.
 They can even begin house-training and start becoming used to being groomed.
 They are ready to leave his mother and littermates to go home with you, fully capable of taking their place in the family.

 Vet bills can be very expensive